burlachenkok/burlachenkok.github.io/_posts/2021-12-22-Courses-at-Stanford-relative-to-AI.md

 published: true
 ---

+This is a post about systematizing catalog of course at Stanford relative to AI/ML/Optimization/STATs/Control.

+---

 [Stanford University](https://www.stanford.edu/) provides various courses regarding constructing and tackling different mathematical models that are collectively called AI these days.
 In that post, I would like to share the catalog of classes relative to AI at Stanford.
 The note is based on a recommendation of different professors vision from Stanford including Stephen Boyd, Percy Liang, Andrew Ng, Brad Osgood, John Duchi.

 Last update: **22-DEC-2021**.